 Ms. Kokkonen observes that functional planning and training are required of all introductions and that this applies, for example, to the introduction of EWS as well.
 It is not advisable to let the system lead, but an easy way of documentation does motivate the introduction of the system.

-Even though the practice of mobile documentation is new and introductions are still at their early stages, the application has been well used at the KUH with a great number of entries made at the units.
+The app has been well used at the Kuopio University Hospital from the very beginning with a great number of entries made at the units.
 More than 50,000 mobile entries are recorded monthly, which means more than 600 hours of time saved every month.
-With data immediately available and more care time left, caregivers can respond to any sudden changes in the patient’s condition more rapidly than before.
+With data immediately available and more care time left, nurses can respond to any sudden changes in the patient’s condition more rapidly than before.
 Thus, the patient can be given the right care at the right time.